 YOUR WORK.
 MY WORDS.
 IT WORKS.

-Words have been my passion and preoccupation since I learned to read, aged three (precocious, moi?)
+Words have been my preoccupation since I learned to read, aged three (precocious, moi?)

-When we work together on your copywriting job, I’ll bring a decade of experience collaborating with a diverse range of clients (from The NHS to The Guardian Newspaper, from Mind to Cadburys Chocolate.)
+When we work together on your copywriting project, I’ll bring a lifetime of passion and more than a decade of professional experience collaborating with a diverse range of clients (from The NHS to The Guardian Newspaper, from Mind to Cadburys Chocolate.)

-Writing on a daily basis is still my dream job, so when you call me about a new copywriting project, I’ll always be excited to discover how we can harness the awesome power of words to achieve your goals.
+Being a writer is my dream job, so I’ll always be excited to discover how we can harness the awesome power of words to achieve your goals.

-Think of me as a Labrador Retriever – but instead of dead pheasants, I’ve been trained to bring you the words you need to get the results you want.
+Think of me as the copywriting equivalent of a Labrador retriever, but instead of dead pheasants, I’ve been trained to bring you the words you need to get the results you want.

 From the minute you hire me, I’m sniffing around, searching high and low for the right ones.
 I’m digging for them at the bottom of the garden.
 I’m chasing them up trees.
 I’m thundering through woodland, hunting them down, possessed by an instinct to seek and retrieve.